Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 It's fast, free and secure.
 Only registered users can see discount codes. and have complete access to product lines, datasheets and pricelists

-Motor Iron Slot insulation.
-Switchgear, Network Connector, and Busbar coating powder.
-Thermistors, Varistors, and Resistors.
-What do they all have in common?
+Motor iron slot insulation, switchgear, capacitors, toroid cores, busbars, thermistors, varistors, and resistors: What do they all have in common?
 They are all applications that use epoxy coating powder for insulation and protection.

 Epoxy coating powder has been around since the 1950’s.
-Hysol (which stands for epoxy with high-solid content) introduced epoxy coating powder to the world with DK18-05.
+Hysol (which derived its name from "High Solids" epoxies) introduced epoxy coating powder to the world with DK18-05.
 It was a plastic composite with world class adhesion, toughness, strength and insulation, and the market for it grew and grew.

 Since then DK18-05 has been copied, adapted, and further developed by a multitude of competitors.
 Since the 1950’s the variety of epoxy coating powders that are available is mind-blowing.
 Each developed and perfected for a particular application in mind.